rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

     border: 2px solid var(--variables);
 }
 ```
 once the modal has been invoked, its visibility must be switched to `visible` and `opacity` to 1.
-The child element `div` of the window must at the center of screen, both horizontally and vertically: this is managed with the `top`, `left` and `translate` properties.
+The child element `div` of the window must be at the center of the screen, both horizontally and vertically: this is managed with the `top`, `left` and `translate` properties.

 - The close button
 ```css